hrvadl/btcratenotifier/README.md

 - Mailer - dumb service for sending emails
 - RateWatcher (rw) - service for getting the latest currency exchange rates

 As per the task, I need to send a link to only one repository, it was decided to use go workspaces to fit all microservices to one repo.
-Typically, it should be the case and it's antipattern.
+Typically, it should not be the case and it's antipattern.
 Basically, you can treat each top-level directory as a separate and independent repository/package/module.
 The `protos` top-level directory is also a go module, containing grpc-generated code.

 ## How to run? 🏃